An unconventional approach

 In a virtual setting, the CoLab coordinates:

 - Bond University Core subjects - Critical Thinking and Communication, Collaboration, Teams and Leadership & Responsibility, Integrity and Civic Discourse.

 - Beyond Bond - Bond’s unique co-curricular program that encourages community engagement beyond academic studies in order to support career aspirations and develop sought-after employability skills.

 - Transformation Degree programs - new in 2020, these degrees will combine discipline-specific content with content that drives change and fosters critical thinking.
-Students can study Digital, Entrepreneurial, Health, or Legal Transformation.
+Students can study a Bachelor of Digital, Entrepreneurial (CRICOS 107660H), Health (CRICOS 107659A), or Legal Transformation (CRICOS 107661G).

 The CoLab isn’t a siloed entity; it infiltrates every aspect of the university.